-Stigma related to HIV/AIDS are the greatest barrier to preventing further infections and provision of adequate care support and treatment and in the alleviating of impact.
+Stigma related to HIV/AIDS is the greatest barrier to preventing further infections and provision of adequate care support and treatment and in the alleviating of impact.
 In Ghana, there is little documentation on the nature and extent of HIV related stigma.

 The aim of the study was to describe the nature and extent of HIV/AIDS and its effect on PWLHA and the families affected by the disease in order to adopt appropriate interventions to reduce stigma related HIV/AIDs in the district.

 The main objective of the study was to describe the nature and the extent of stigma related to HIV/AIDS in the Shai Osudoku District.